-- Written and oral communication skills sufficient to conduct and deliver the results of meaningful applied research. - Information technology skills sufficient to effectively participate in the Trident D.B.A. pedagogical model. - Proof of English proficiency (international students only; see section on English Proficiency).
+- Information technology skills sufficient to effectively participate in the Trident D.H.A. pedagogical model. - Proof of English proficiency (international students only; see section on English Proficiency).

 Ed.D.
-Degree Programs
+Degree Program

-- A conferred Master's degree in Education or a related field from an accredited college or university. - A minimum GPA of 3.0 on the transcript of the Master's degree. - A minimum of three years of experience in education, or a related field. - Written and oral communication skills sufficient to conduct and deliver the results of meaningful research. - Information technology skills sufficient to effectively participate in the Trident Ed.D. pedagogical model. - Proof of English proficiency (international students only; see section on English Proficiency),
+- A conferred Master's degree in Education or a related field from an accredited college or university. - A minimum GPA of 3.0 on the transcript of the Master's degree. - A minimum of three years of experience in education, or a related field. - Written and oral communication skills sufficient to conduct and deliver the results of meaningful research. - Information technology skills sufficient to effectively participate in the Trident Ed.D. pedagogical model - Proof of English proficiency (international students only; see section on English Proficiency),